jvyden420/OsirisJailbreak12/README.md

 # OsirisJailbreak12
 iOS 12.0 -> 12.1.2 Incomplete Jailbreak with CVE-2019-6225

 An incomplete iOS 12 Jailbreak.
-For now it only runs the exploit, gets tfp0, gets ROOT, escapes the SandBox, writes a test file to prove the sandbox was escaped then resprings.
+For now it only runs the exploit, gets tfp0, gets ROOT, escapes the SandBox, writes a test file to prove the sandbox was escaped, then resprings the device.

 Feel free to build on top of it as long as you respect the GPLv3 license.

-Older (4K) devices are not supported for now.
-16K devices are A12 is experimental - may not work..
+Older (4K) devices are unsupported for now.
+16K devices/A12 devices are experimental and may not work.

-In order to compile this app, you need to add `qilin.o` to the project.
-This can be downloaded from http://newosxbook.com/QiLin/qilin.o
+In order to compile this app, you will need to add `qilin.o` to the project.
+This can be downloaded from [here.](http://newosxbook.com/QiLin/qilin.o)

-### DEVELOPER JAILBREAK!
-NOT FOR THE GENERAL PUBLIC
+### REMEMBER, THIS IS A DEVELOPER JAILBREAK!
+NOT FOR THE GENERAL PUBLIC.

 ### Demo video:
 https://twitter.com/FCE365/status/1090770862238777344